cutestsun/web-studio/README.md

 ## Project Launch

-To see the website in action, simply follow the link: [Web Studio Project](https://cutestsun.github.io/web-studio/)
+To see the website in action, simply follow the link: [Web Studio](https://cutestsun.github.io/web-studio/)